Polar diagram (sailing)

 Downwind polar diagram to determine potential yacht speeds at various wind speeds for a sailboat.

-A polar diagram, or polar plot, is a graph that shows a sailboat's potential speed over a range of wind speeds and relative wind angles.
-It normally consists of the right side of a line chart with the radius representing the yacht speed and the angle representing the wind direction blowing from top to bottom.
+A polar diagram, or polar plot, or simply "polar", is a graph that shows a sailboat's potential speed over a range of wind speeds and relative wind angles.
+It normally consists of the right side of a line chart with the radius representing the yacht speed and the angle representing the apparent wind angle relative to the yacht's direction of travel.
+(That is, the boat is proceeding in the 0° direction, or "up" in the diagram.)
 Several lines are normally drawn on the chart representing wind speed.
 To identify how fast a yacht could potentially go you select a particular wind speed curve and particular wind angle.
 Refer to the graph to the right for an example.

 Polar diagrams are normally specific to a particular sailboat design and are created by the yacht designer.
-Polar diagrams can also be created using a velocity prediction program or by a range of computer programs including iPolar and iRegatta.
+Polar diagrams can also be created using a velocity prediction program or from real-world performance data by a range of computer programs including iPolar and iRegatta.